-Sitting at the kitchen table, she glanced down at the two letters – one opened, one unopened – laying on the tabletop.
+Sitting at the kitchen table as she scratched behind her right ear, she glanced down at the two letters – one opened, corners twitching; the other flat and sealed shut – laying on the tabletop.

 “You are a plagiarist!” the opened letter had screamed.

-And she has been so hopeful when entering the poetry contest too!
+And she had been so hopeful when entering the poetry contest too!

 “Send us your best work,” the contest guidelines had stated, “and only your best work.”

 And so she had.
-Copied out in her neatest looping hand, blue ink on cream paper – indeed, the finest paper she could find at the Four Corners Quick-a-Buy – the words to what she knew, or thought she knew, was her best work, and only her best work: ‘Small Hands in the Rain’.
+Copied out in her neatest looping hand, blue ink on stark white paper – indeed, the finest paper she could find at the Four Corners Quick-er-Buy – the words to what she knew, or thought she knew, was her best work, and only her best work: ‘Small Hands in the Rain’.

 And at the bottom, Ephemera Elizabeth Higgins had signed her newly-assumed poet’s pen name: e e higgins

-She liked the way the lower case letters were so unassuming, floating above the page as if resting for a brief pause before a puff of wind scattered them, perhaps to grace the bottom of another poem on another kitchen table in another home in another town.
+She admired the way the lower case letters were so, well … unassuming, floating above the page as if resting for a brief pause before a puff of wind scattered them, perhaps to grace the bottom of another poem on another kitchen table in another home in another town.

 (And she had always hated her real name.
-“Ephemera Flotsam” a nasty English teacher had once tagged her in high school.
-“Lil’ Miss Junk!” a neighbor would call out through her front window as Ephemera walked past every Thursday evening on her way to cheerleader understudy training at the La Salle Sportsfield.
-She had wanted to retort, “It’s Lil’ Miss Collectable to you!” but concentrating on her quickening feet, never summoned the courage to snap back.)
+“Ephemera Flotsam” a waspish English teacher had once tagged her in high school.
+“Lil’ Miss Junk!” a jeering neighbor would call out through her front window as Ephemera walked past every Thursday evening on her way to cheerleader understudy practice at the La Salle Sportsfield.
+She had wanted to retort, “It’s Lil’ Miss Collectable to you!” but concentrating on her quickening feet, never summoned the courage to snap back.

 Ephemera sighed.
-Well, that was the last time she would waste nineteen minutes comparing the finest paper in the Four Corners Quick-a-Buy stationery section!
+Well, that was the last time she would waste nineteen minutes comparing the finest paper in the Four Corners Quick-er-Buy stationery nook!

 (Oh, the turmoil!
 Which is heavier?
-Will cream or pale yellow or stark white impress the judges more?
-Will cream or pale yellow or stark white look too much like she hoped to impress the judges?
-Is pink too flippant?
-Is blue too butch?
+Would cream or pale yellow or stark white impress the judges more?
+Would cream or pale yellow or stark white look too much like she hoped to impress the judges?
+Was pink too flippant?
+Was blue too butch?
 Lined or unlined?
 And should the envelope match the paper?
-Only after Lenora O’Day had threatened to close the Quick-a-Buy with Ephemera still standing in the stationary section, had she selected six different packs and taken them all home, fanning them across the kitchen table before settling on stark white.
-It was the most serious and would probably impress the judges of the Pontiac Poetry Academy in a way cream, pale yellow, pink, blue, and lined airmail paper would not.
+Only after Lenora O’Day had threatened to close the Quick-er-Buy with Ephemera still standing beside the stationery nook, had she selected six different packs and taken them all home, fanning them across the kitchen table before settling on stark white.
+It was the most serious and would probably impress the judges of the Pontiac Poetry Academy in ways cream, pale yellow, pink, blue, and lined airmail paper would not.
 Even though – and here she clutched at her heart as it panged – personally, she favored the pale yellow.)